 “If the individual has a permanent home in both Contracting States, it is necessary to look at the facts in order to ascertain with which of the two States his personal and economic relations are closer.
 Thus, regard will be had to his family and social relations, his occupations, his political, cultural, or other activities, his place of business, the place from which he administers his property, etc. The circumstances must be examined as a whole, but it is nevertheless obvious that considerations based on the personal acts of the individual must receive special attention.
 If a person who has a home in one State sets up a second in the other State while retaining the first, the fact that he retains the first in the environment where he has always lived, where he has worked, and where he has his family and possessions, can, together with other elements, go to demonstrate that he has retained his centre of vital interests in the first State.”

-If you sell or rent out your home in Canada, and establish closer ties to Mexico, you will likely become a non-resident of Canada.
-There may be tax implications for assets you own when you leave or are deemed to depart from Canada.
-Assets like non-registered investments will be subject to a deemed disposition (notional sale) and this may trigger capital gains tax.
+If you sell your home in Canada or rent it out to a tenant, and establish closer ties to Mexico, you will likely become a non-resident of Canada.
+There may be tax implications for assets you own when you leave or are deemed to depart from Canada, Marianna.
+Assets like non-registered investments will be subject to a deemed disposition (a notional sale) and this may trigger capital gains tax if the assets have appreciated in value.
 Other assets, like pensions and investments, will be subject to withholding tax on income after you leave.

 Capital gains on non-registered investments earned by a non-resident are not subject to Canadian withholding tax either.

 If your Canadian income is relatively low, you may benefit from electing under section 217 of the Income Tax Act to file a Canadian tax return voluntarily.
 The tax would be calculated on your qualifying Canadian income.
-Qualifying income includes CPP, OAS, pensions, RRSP/RRIF withdrawals, and a few other sources of Canadian income.
-If you owe less tax than the tax withheld, you can get a refund.
+Qualifying income includes CPP, OAS, pensions, RRSP/RRIF withdrawals and a few other sources of Canadian income.
+If you owe less tax than the initial 15% or 25% tax withheld, you can get a refund.

-Canadian and other foreign withholding tax can generally be claimed as a foreign tax credit in Mexico to reduce the Mexican tax payable on that foreign income.
+Canadian and other foreign withholding tax may be eligible to claim as a foreign tax credit in Mexico to reduce the Mexican tax payable on that foreign income.
 This generally avoids double taxation.
 But seek local tax advice on your Mexican tax filing obligations, Marianna.

-According to International Living, a comfortable retirement in Mexico, including private health insurance, could cost about USD$2,500 per month.
+According to International Living, a comfortable retirement in Mexico, including a housekeeper, car, housing and utilities, could cost less than USD$2,500 per month.